truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

 You can load any saved replication task into the wizard to make creating new replication schedules even easier.

 You can define a specific schedule for this replication or choose to run it immediately after saving the new task.
-Unscheduled tasks are saved in the replication task list and you can run saved tasks manually or edit later to add a schedule.
+TrueNAS saves unscheduled tasks in the replication task list.
+You can run saved tasks manually or edit them later to add a schedule.

 The destination lifetime is how long copied snapshots are stored in the destination before they are deleted.
 We usually recommend defining a snapshot lifetime to prevent storage issues.